jacobdeichert/HorrorGame/README.md

-### tip with gitignore files

-If any of you heard what I was having problems with today, it was that I had a global git ignore file located on my computer that I forgot about.
-This file was ignoring some of unity's required files... which messed with all my prefabs.
-So don't make the same mistake as me!
-Also, make sure not to delete the **.gitignore** and **.gitattributes** files within your branch.
+### tips

+- make sure not to delete the **.gitignore** file in each branch
+- create all new branches based off of the development branch